It might seem like a long time before you have to enrol your little one in school, but it pays to be prepared.

 Here is our quick guide to education in Australia.

-Formal schooling in Australia includes:
+Formal schooling includes:

-- a preparatory year before Year 1 (when a child is turning 5 years or 6 years)
+- a preparatory year before Year 1

 Australian Education System: State by State